carlgira/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+The code for this is on the notebook ./Advanced-Lane-Finding-Project.ipynb in the section "Process Test images" and in the "Videos" section.

+Using all the previous methods I create a pipeline to process each image.

+At the end the function returns a two cell image, one with the real image with the green area between lanes, and the warped image with the polynomial fit.
+This was a way to debug more easily which parts of the videos were more difficult for the algorithm to process.

+I pass all the test images through the pipeline and the results are the next.

 ![image11]

+All the test images were correctly processed.
 ---

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-Project Video ![video1] (.output_videos/project_video.mp4): The projec video works good, the transition between frames is smooth and only has some problems and the end.
+Project Video ![video1] (.output_videos/project_video.mp4): The project video works good, the transition between frames is smooth and only has some problems and the end.

-Challenge Video ![video2] (.output_videos/challenge_video.mp4): The challenge video has some ligth difficulties (the white lanes where hard to detect, and there were some shadows).
+Challenge Video ![video2] (.output_videos/challenge_video.mp4): The challenge video has some light difficulties (the white lanes where hard to detect, and there were some shadows).
 The result video in general behaves almost as good as the project video.

-Harder Challenge Video ![video3] (.output_videos/harder_challenge_video.mp4): The harder challenge video had harder ligth conditions and has lots of curves.
-The result video is not to bad, it manage to detect most of the curves and almost in all the video can detect correctly the lane line.
+Harder Challenge Video ![video3] (.output_videos/harder_challenge_video.mp4): The harder challenge video had harder light conditions and has lots of curves.
+The result video is not too bad, it manages to detect most of the curves and almost in all the video can detect correctly the lane lines.

 ---